whatisor/three-gpu-ecosystem-tests/README.md

 - ✅ OrbitControls
 - ✅ FlyControls
 - ✅ MapControls
+- ❌ Outlines: `NodeMaterial: Material "ShaderMaterial" is not compatible.`

 You can run one of the R3F test cases of this repo and help complete the list.
 Don't commit code, just edit this README with the results of your tests.